IBM-Cloud/docs-services/services/TwilioProgrammableSMS/index.md

     controversial statement in response.
 Make sure you reply with your best argument.

-12. To complete the loop, you should receive a well-argued retort.
+12. To complete the loop, you should receive a well-argued retort!

 And with that you’ve got the bones of a SMS sending and receiving application.